polymatx/logClass/README.md

 **Logging type:** user can choose to log messages in file or database or both.
 > User can set logging type to DB or File or FileAndDB to get desired logging.

+**Customization:** User defined
+1. filename
+2. path location
+3. database credentials

-Customization: User defined filename, path location, database credentials and many other parameters.
+and many other parameters.
 Many setter functions have been written to set many private variables. set_location, set_type, set_level, set_db_credentails, set_file_name, set_concatenator, set_end_of_entry, set_retry_interval, set_retry_count
 “set” function is written to set any configuration variable.
 Refer to function’s signature to identify which parameter should be passed to set which parameter.